 .
 To

-test this part’s functionality, run it like this:
+test this part’s functionality, run it like so:

 ./table-inspector <pid> 0